What Lifestyle Changes Can I Make To Help My Depression?

 Nutrition

-Nutrition also plays a crucial role in mental health.
-Diets high in processed foods, sugar, and caffeine can exacerbate mood swings and fatigue.
-In contrast, eating whole foods rich in omega-3 fatty acids, vitamins, and minerals—like leafy greens, fatty fish, nuts, and legumes—can support brain function and emotional stability.
-Staying hydrated and avoiding excessive alcohol can further help keep mood more balanced.
-While dietary changes may not produce immediate results, they contribute to long-term emotional wellness.
+Nutrition plays a critical role in brain health.
+Diets high in processed foods, refined sugar, and excessive caffeine can worsen mood fluctuations and fatigue.
+In contrast, whole foods rich in omega-3 fatty acids, B vitamins, magnesium, and antioxidants help support cognitive function and emotional balance.

 Social connection